KDE/digikam-doc/batch_queue/custom_script.rst

     - **Shell Script**: this text field is where you enter the source code for your shell script. `Bash script <https://en.wikipedia.org/wiki/Bash_(Unix_shell)>`_ is supported under **Linux** and **macOS**. `Batch script <https://en.wikipedia.org/wiki/Batch_file>`_ is supported under **Windows**.

 The keywords that you can use in your script code are listed below.
-The tool will replace all occurrences of keywords in the shell script at run time before the script execution.
+The tool will replace all occurrences of keywords in the shell script at run time before script execution.
 Note that the keywords are case sensitive.

     - **$INPUT** is replaced by the workflow input filename (with special characters escaped).